All About Hellebore; the Lenten Rose

 ‘Flowers’ are generally shades white, rose, purple, and green.
 Some varieties have spotted flowers, others are bicolor or streaked, and still others are double.
 Hellebore flowers can be up to 2 inches in diameter!
 Size of plant, flower color and other attributes are variety specific.

-And interesting tidbit shared by our perennial grower, Jen Mistretta, is in regards to the double flowers.
 You might notice that double flowers usually face downwards.
 This is a natural growth pattern to protect the blooms from rain, since water sheds well off the downward facing blooms.

 Where to Plant Hellebores

 Like many of our landscape plants, they like well drained soil; if the roots stay too wet, issues will arise.

 Here in central Arkansas, protection from the hot afternoon sun is needed.
 Plant in part sun areas that get morning sun or dappled afternoon sun.
 Although the plants grow well in shady spots, if the shade is too dense, they may not flower well.

 Because the soils in our area tend to contain clay and lack organic materials, we suggest amending your soil when planting landscape plants.
 A 70% native soil to 30% soil amendment is a good ratio to keep in mind.
 To help roots get established, use our Good Earth brand Jump Start at planting.

 Take note of where the plant crowns are in the pot before planting.
 The crown is where the stems meet the soil; and it’s important to keep this area at or slightly above the surrounding soil level.
 Planting hellebores too deep can cause plant decline or even plant death.
 This is also true with another shade perennial, heuchera and relatives, tiarella and heucherella.